She Loves You: Recording

 The song was recorded on 1 July 1963, less than a week after it was written, using a two-track recording machine.
 Documentation regarding the number of takes required and other recording details does not exist.
 Early takes of the song featured the use of a Maestro FZ-1 Fuzz-Tone on Harrison's guitar.
 Mixing was carried out on 4 July.
 Standard procedure at EMI Studios at the time was to erase the original two-track session tape for singles once they had been mixed down to the (usually monaural) master tape used to press records.
 This was the fate of four Beatles songs that were released as two singles: "Love Me Do", "P.S.
 I Love You", "She Loves You" and "I'll Get You ".
 These tracks only exist as a mono master, although several mock-stereo remixes have been made by EMI affiliates worldwide, including a few made in 1966 by Abbey Road engineer Geoff Emerick.
+A true stereo mix of "She Loves You", created by Giles Martin using AI technology commissioned by filmmaker Peter Jackson, was finally released in 2023 as part of the expanded edition of the 1962–1966 compilation album.